HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 We believe that the CMS plays a key role in the success of our collective efforts to build a fast and resilient web.
 Understanding the current state, asking questions, and posing lines of inquiry for future work is our path to achieving this goal.

 As a team, we've approached this year's data with curiosity, and we've combined that curiosity with personal expertise with several of the most popular CMSs.
-We recommend that you take the comparisons and our analysis in stride, considering the variability between CMSs, and the differing types of user content that are built on these platforms.
+We recommend that you read our analysis in light of the variability between CMSs and types of content on them.

 ## What is a CMS?

 The term Content Management System (CMS) refers to systems enabling individuals and organizations to create, manage, and publish content.
 A CMS for web content, specifically, is a system aimed at creating, managing, and publishing content to be experienced on the web.

-Each CMS implements a range of content management capabilities and the corresponding mechanisms for users to build websites around their content.
-CMSs also provide administrative capabilities to facilitate the addition and management of content as needed.
+Each CMS implements a range of content management capabilities and corresponding mechanisms for users to build websites around their content.
+CMSs also provide administrative capabilities to facilitate the addition and management of content.

-CMSs differ widely in the approaches they offer for building sites; some provide ready-to-use templates which are supplemented with user content, and others require user involvement for designing and constructing the site structure.
+CMSs differ widely in the approaches they offer for building sites.
+Some provide ready-to-use templates which are supplemented with user content, and others require user involvement for designing and constructing the site structure.

-When we think about CMSs, we try to account for all the parts that form an ecosystem surrounding the CMS platform, including hosting providers, extension developers, development agencies, site builders, etc. Thus, when we talk about a CMS, we usually refer to both the platform itself and its surrounding ecosystem.
+In this chapter of the Web Almanac, we tried to account for all the things that form an ecosystem around a CMS platform, including hosting providers, extension developers, development agencies, site builders, etc. For this reason, when we refer to a CMS, we usually intend both the platform itself and its surrounding ecosystem.

 Our dataset, based on <a hreflang="en" href="https://www.wappalyzer.com/technologies/cms">Wappalyzer's definition</a> of a CMS, identified over 270 individual CMSs.
 Know a CMS that's missing? <a hreflang="en" href="https://github.com/wappalyzer/wappalyzer/blob/7ac625c34432cb35d01abd683f88d3bfadca4cca/CONTRIBUTING.md">Contribute to Wappalyzer</a>.

-Some CMSs in the dataset are open source (e.g., WordPress and Joomla) and some of them are proprietary (e.g., Wix and Squarespace).
-Some CMSs can be used on "free" hosted or self-hosted plans, and there are also options for using these platforms on higher-tiered plans even at the enterprise level.
+Some CMSs in the dataset are open source (e.g., WordPress and Joomla), and some of them are proprietary (e.g., Wix and Squarespace).
+Some CMSs can be used on "free" hosted or self-hosted plans, and there are also options for using these platforms on higher-tier plans up to the enterprise level.

-The CMS space as a whole is a complex, federated universe of CMS ecosystems, separated and at the same time intertwined.
+The CMS space as a whole is a complex, federated universe of discrete but also interrelated CMS ecosystems.

 ## CMS adoption

-Our analysis throughout this work includes desktop and mobile websites.
+Our analysis throughout this work included desktop and mobile websites.
 The vast majority of URLs we looked at are in both datasets, but some URLs are only accessed by desktop or mobile devices.
-This can cause divergences in the data, and we thus look at desktop and mobile results separately.
+This can cause divergences in the data, so we considered desktop and mobile results separately.

 {{ figure_markup(
   image="cms-adoption.png",